 The risk of spine problems may often be related to a persons habits.
 The way you sit, the way you use your body when lifting, even the pillow you sleep with may be a problem.

-We don’t only treat spine problems, we try to help prevent them from happening.
-We provide education and information to help people sit, stand, lift, push, and pull in ways that don’t strain the spine.
-We also teach first-aid methods for a spine pain attack, and specific pain-relieving exercises for patients to do at home, correct body mechanics principles, and practical ways to prevent further injury and pain.
+I don’t only treat spine problems, I try to help patients prevent them from happening.
+I provide education and information to help people sit, stand, lift, push, and pull in ways that don’t strain the spine.
+I also teach first-aid methods for a spine pain attack, and specific pain-relieving exercises for patients to do at home, correct body mechanics principles, and practical ways to prevent further injury and pain.

 When Surgery, Injections, Interventional Procedures or Medication are Necessary